Chance Phelps: Biography

-Phelps was born in Riverton, Wyoming, moved to Craig, Colorado as a young boy, and then again to Clifton, Colorado where he graduated from Palisade High School in 2003.
-He was motivated to join the Marines by the events of September 11, 2001.
-After attending recruit training at MCRD San Diego, he attended artillery school at Fort Sill, Oklahoma.
-He was finally assigned to 3/11, with which he deployed in February 2004.
+Chance Russell Phelps was born on July 14, 1984 in Riverton, Wyoming to John Phelps and Gretchen Mack.
+John served during the Vietnam War in the United States Navy upon receiving his draft notice, and later when he had settled in Dubois, Wyoming, he joined the town's Veterans of Foreign Wars.
+He moved to Craig, Colorado as a young boy, later moving to Clifton, Colorado, where he graduated from Palisade High School in 2003.

+Phelps was motivated to join the Marines by the events of September 11, 2001.
+After attending recruit training at Marine Corps Recruit Depot San Diego, he attended artillery school at Fort Sill, Oklahoma.
+He was finally assigned to 3rd Battalion, 11th Marines, with which he deployed to Iraq in February 2004.

 Death

-Phelps was killed in action at approximately 13:30 on April 9, 2004 (Good Friday) at the age of 19, outside Ar Ramadi, Iraq.
-Phelps's unit was conducting convoy escort (including the assistant commander of the 1st Marine Division, Brigadier General John F. Kelly) when they came under heavy small arms fire, including rocket-propelled grenades.
-Despite being wounded, he refused to be evacuated, and instead manned his M240 machine gun (also reported to have been a M2 .50 caliber machine gun) to cover the evacuation of the rest of his convoy.
-Upon withdrawal, he sustained his fatal wound to the head.
+Phelps was killed in action at approximately 13:30 (1:30pm) on April 9, 2004 at the age of 19, outside Ar Ramadi, Iraq.
+His unit was conducting convoy escort (including the assistant commander of the 1st Marine Division, Brigadier General John F. Kelly) when they came under heavy small arms fire, including rocket-propelled grenades.
+Despite being wounded, he refused evacuation, instead manning his M240 machine gun (or an M2 .50 caliber machine gun) to cover the evacuation of the rest of his convoy.
+Upon withdrawal, he sustained a fatal wound to the head.